Lectures: Monday, 14:00 - 17:10, S3 (Tomáš Bureš, Václav Pech)

 The course is intended for master student programs, already having experience with software development (Java/C++/C#).
 It is however open to other students with deep interest in programming.
 The course is taught in English.

 The course is organized in an interactive and hands-on manner.
 To be able to fully participate, please make sure that you have the respective language SDK and optionally an IDE installed on your computer and that you have checked out the GIT repository with the code (https://github.com/d3scomp/NPRG014).

 To successfully complete the course, students have submit 8 completed homeworks (out of 10 assigned).
-The submission of homeworks has to be done via lecture’s Grupik in SIS where the results will be also provided.
+The submission of homeworks will be through Teams (as Teams Assignments).

 Slides and code

 Materials for the course can be found at: https://github.com/d3scomp/NPRG014

 - Dierk Koenig with Andrew Glover, Paul King, Guillaume Laforge and Jon Skeet: Groovy in Action, Manning Publications Co., 2007.

 - Martin Odersky, Lex Spoon, and Bill Venners: Programming in Scala, 3rd Edition, Artima, 2016.

 - Bruce A. Tate: Seven languages in Seven Weeks, The Pragmatic Bookshelf, 2010.

 - Debasish Ghosh: DSLs in Action, Manning Publications Co., 2010.